Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Instead, look at the root cause of the whining and try to solve that.
 Are all of the child's basic needs being met like having enough food, exercise, rest, or emotional connection with you?

-Instead of resorting to screens, try some of our recommended kids activities for babysitters, we have over 200 to choose from for all ages including preschoolers!
+Instead of resorting to screens, try some of our recommended kids’ activities for babysitters.
+We have over 200 to choose from for all ages, including preschoolers!

 Here are some common mistakes to avoid when babysitting a preschooler.

-If they learn sometimes they can watch television before bed and other times they can't, they won't understand the difference.
+If they learn that sometimes they can watch television before bed and other times they can't, they won't understand the difference.
 They'll wonder why last time you babysat they got to do it, but this time they had to go to bed right away.

-Positive encouragement goes a long way when it comes to preschoolers.
+Encouragement and positive reinforcement go a long way when it comes to preschoolers.

 Learn more in our in-depth guide: How babysitters can nurture children to bring out their best.